 - A UPR introductory webinar on the role of civil society in the implementation phase and best practices

 - A mid-term reporting webinar for CSOs and the NZHRC

-The webinar will take place on Tuesday, 20 April 2021 at 5:00pm and will be run by Geneva-based UPR experts, UPR-Info.
-This introductory webinar will highlight the specific role that groups can play in the mid-term reporting process and best practices.
+The 2-hour introductory webinar on the UPR took place on 20 April 2021, informing participants about the specific role that groups can play in the mid-term reporting process and best practices.

 Mid-term reporting webinar